-- A. price A.
+- 1. price A.

-- B. price B.
+- 2. price B.

-- C. price C.
+- 3. price C.

+- 4. price greater than C

-- 7. A price floor means that:
+7. A price floor means that:

-- A. inflation is severe in this particular market.

-- B. sellers are artificially restricting supply to raise price.

-- C. government is imposing a maximum legal price that is typically below the equilibrium price.

-- D. government is imposing a minimum legal price that is typically above the equilibrium price.
+- 1. inflation is severe in this particular market. - 2. sellers are artificially restricting supply to raise price. - 3. government is imposing a maximum legal price that is typically below the equilibrium price. - 4. government is imposing a minimum legal price that is typically above the equilibrium price.

-- 8. An effective price floor will:
+8. An effective price floor will:

-- A. achieve equilibrium.
+- 1. achieve equilibrium.

-- B. result in a product surplus.
+- 2. result in a product surplus.

-- C. result in a product shortage.
+- 3. result in a product shortage.

-- D. clear the market.
+- 4. clear the market.

-- 9. Black markets are associated with:
+9. Black markets are associated with:

-- A. price floors and the resulting product surpluses.

-- B. price floors and the resulting product shortages.

-- C. ceiling prices and the resulting product shortages.

-- D. ceiling prices and the resulting product surpluses.
+- 1. price floors and the resulting product surpluses. - 2. price floors and the resulting product shortages. - 3. ceiling prices and the resulting product shortages. - 4. ceiling prices and the resulting product surpluses.